 Fibroblast growth factors (FGFs) utilize cell surface heparan sulfate as a coreceptor in the assembly of signaling complexes with FGF-receptors on the plasma membrane.
 Here we undertake a complete thermodynamic characterization of the assembly of the FGF signaling complex using isothermal titration calorimetry.
 Heparin fragments of defined length are used as chemical analogs of the sulfated domains of heparan sulfate and examined for their ability to oligomerize FGF1.
 Binding is modeled using the McGhee-von Hippel formalism for the cooperative binding of ligands to a monodimensional lattice.
 Oligomerization of FGFs on heparin is shown to be mediated by positive cooperativity (α = 6).
 Heparin octasaccharide is the shortest length capable of dimerizing FGF1 and on longer heparin chains FGF1 binds with a minimal footprint of 4.2 saccharide units.
 The thermodynamics and stoichiometry of the ternary complex suggest that in solution FGF1 binds to heparin in a trans-dimeric manner before FGFR recruitment.

-PMID: 23601319 [PubMed - in process]
+PMID: 23601319 [PubMed - indexed for MEDLINE]

-Structure of the Catalytic Region of DNA Ligase IV in Complex with an Artemis Fragment Sheds Light on Double-Strand Break Repair.
+Structure of the catalytic region of DNA ligase IV in complex with an Artemis fragment sheds light on double-strand break repair.